retailnext/node-radius/README.md

 ### radius.decode_without_secret(\<args>)

-Identical to decode, but it sets "no_secret: true" implicitly.
+Identical to decode, but does not need the secret.
 This can be useful to "pre-decode" a message, in order to look-up (or calculate) the secret to be used to properly decode the message later.

-A message decoded without a secret will not contain valid values for encrypted fields (typically passwords, etc.).
+A message decoded without a secret will contain null values for encrypted fields (typically passwords, etc.).

 ### radius.encode(\<args>)